aaholmes/hybrid-chess-engine/README.md

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

-For the neural network components, you will also need Python and PyTorch.
+For the neural network components (optional), you will also need Python and PyTorch.

 ```bash
 # Install Python dependencies